Michael-Reefe/Loki.jl/README.md

 This allows the user to provide a 1D template for the normalized optical depth $\tau$ as a function of wavelength.
 It should be normalized such that the value at 9.7 $\mu$m is 1, to fit with the normalization of the other extinction curves and allow the $\tau_{9.7}$ fitting parameter to be interpreted as intended.

 `custom_stellar_template_wave`,
+`custom_stellar_template_R`,
 `custom_stellar_templates`

-If "stellar_template_type" is custom, then the user must provide the additional arguments "custom_stellar_template_wave" and "custom_stellar_templates".
-The former is the 1D wavelength vector that all of the stellar templates must be sampled on, and the latter is a 2D array with all of the templates themselves (the first axis should be the wavelength axis, and the second axis should iterate over the individual templates).
-Both must have appropriate units.
+If "stellar_template_type" is custom, then the user must provide the additional arguments "custom_stellar_template_wave", "custom_stellar_template_R", and "custom_stellar_templates".
+The first is the 1D wavelength vector that all of the stellar templates must be sampled on, the second is the 1D resolution vector ($R \equiv \lambda/\Delta\lambda$) of the templates which should be the same length as the wavelength vector, and the third is a 2D array with all of the templates themselves (the first axis should be the wavelength axis, and the second axis should iterate over the individual templates). "custom_stellar_template_wave" must have length units, "custom_stellar_template_R" must be unitless, and "custom_stellar_templates" must have intensity units.
+Note: if you have theoretical model spectra, or other templates where defining a spectral resolution does not really make sense, you can set "custom_stellar_template_R" to a vector of infinities to effectively disable the instrumental broadening.

 `pah_template_map`